 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: Five weeks

 Experience Required: No specific experience is required, in order to participate.
 Basic concepts and activities of archaeological fieldwork, laboratory processing, and field documentation, as well as Sicilian cultural history, and fundamental concepts of cultural resource protection and management are taught during the program.
 Advanced students, who have completed the basic coursework in previous seasons can register for other course-formatted activities, including specific research projects.

 Room and Board Arrangements:

-The basic program fee, $2280, covers room, transportation to all program locations, five group meals, and several other university fees, including insurance.
-Students shop and cook for themselves in their apartments as they see fit.
-The cost of personal transportation to non-program locations and sundries while on the program are the responsibility of the student.
+The basic program fee, $4370, covers room, transportation to all program locations, group meals, and several other university fees, including insurance.
+The cost of personal transportation to non-program locations, food while not on program activities, and sundries while on the program are the responsibility of the student.

 It is necessary to enroll for FAU credit, in order to participate in this program.
 One does not have to register for an FAU degree.
 The basic course (ARH4957) is four-credits, which are charged on an in-state/out-of-state basis.
 It is possible to register for additional credits.
 Returning students need only register for a three-credit minimum.
 Please direct all inquiries to Program Director, Professor Brian E. McConnell (firstname.lastname@example.org).